This article will encompass all portalAPI calls that are related to /portalAPI/ApplicationFile/* endpoints

 - Valid APIKey/Authorization Token in header

-Note: The hash field below is used when editing a ThreatLocker hash-only rule or a SHA256 hash-only rule and should not be used in combination with any other file rule fields.
-When editing a file rule that specifies a type of file path (fullPath, processPath, installedBy), use \\ for the existing slashes (\) in the path you enter.
+Note: The hash field below is used when modifying a ThreatLocker hash-only rule or a SHA256 hash-only rule and should not be used in combination with any other file rule fields.
+When modifying a file rule that specifies a type of file path (fullPath, processPath, installedBy), use \\ for the existing slashes (\) in the path you enter.
 Wildcards can be used when using the fullPath, processPath, and installedBy fields.
-When using the cert field, use \" for any existing quotation marks (") in the certificate path you enter.
+When using the cert field, use \" for any existing quotation marks (") in the certificate path you enter and do not use any wildcards.
 The processPath or installedBy fields cannot be used alone without specifying at least one additional application file rule field.
 For more information on creating custom rules, see the KB article below:

 Creating Custom Rules | ThreatLocker Help Center